clagraff/github-template/README.md

 We are always open to new issues or pull requests.

+In the interest of fostering an open and welcoming environment, we hold our contributors to a [code of conduct](.github/CODE_OF_CONDUCT.md).

 # License
 This is free and unencumbered software released into the public domain.